Legend of Nine Tails Fox: Synopsis

 "Feng San Niang" (ep.
-7-12): Fox Granny tracks the magic fruit thief to the Meng family's estate, home of Meng Ande and Meng Anren, who is rumored to be an unscrupulous court official.
+7–12): Fox Granny tracks the magic fruit thief to the Meng family's estate, home of Meng Ande and Meng Anren, who is rumored to be an unscrupulous court official.
 As Fox Granny prepares to send Liu Changyan to retrieve the magic fruit, Fei Yue also sneaks in as the handmaiden of Fan Qianru, Meng Ande's wife.
-During her search of the magic fruit and investigation of Anren, Fei Yue falls in love with him but soon realizes Anren will prioritize his own agenda over anyone else, including lying to her and offering her to the emperor.
+During her search of the magic fruit and investigation of Anren, Fei Yue falls in love with him but soon realizes Anren will prioritize his own agenda over anyone else, even lying to her and offering her to the emperor.
 Meanwhile, Changyan correctly deduces Qianru is the actual thief and a golden fox of Qing Qiu.
-Out of frustration of being lied to, Fei Yue exposes Qianru's true form to her husband, who fears her.
+Out of frustration of being lied to, Fei Yue exposes Qianru's true form to her husband, who then fears her.

 Back in Qing Qiu, Qianru admits she stole the magic fruit but also lost it during her battle with Fei Yue, and is imprisoned for her deeds.
-On Qianru's request, Fei Yue returns to the Meng estate to check on Ande and ultimately reconciles with Anren.
+At Qianru's request, Fei Yue returns to the Meng estate to check on Ande and ultimately reconciles with Anren.
 As Anren prepares to marry Fei Yue and leave the courts for good, the emperor orders Anren to marry the princess.
-After Fei Yue is able to prove Anren's love for her, the princess grants them leave and Fei Yue also leaves Qing Qiu to spend time with Anren.
-Due to Changyan's plea for leniency, Fox Granny also releases Qianru from prison and Qianru convinces Ande to take her back.
+After Fei Yue proves Anren's love for her, the princess grants them leave and Fei Yue also leaves Qing Qiu to spend time with Anren.
+Due to Changyan's plea for leniency, Fox Granny releases Qianru from prison and Qianru convinces Ande to take her back.